Decoration, Maintenance & Repairs

 Structure and exterior

 Landlords must maintain the building's fundamental integrity.
-This includes repairing roof damage, leaks, or missing tiles, fixing structural walls and load-bearing elements, maintaining guttering and external drainage systems, replacing broken windows and external doors, and repairing foundations, damp proof courses, and chimney stacks where they affect habitability.
+That means repairing roof damage, leaks and missing tiles, fixing structural and load-bearing walls, maintaining guttering and external drainage, replacing broken windows and external doors, and repairing foundations, damp proof courses and chimney stacks where they affect habitability.
+External decoration typically falls to the landlord for flats and shared buildings; for houses, check your tenancy agreement carefully, as arrangements vary.

 Heating and hot water systems